 While the 60s witnessed the space race between the then-Soviet Union and the United States, it was during this time that the lesser-known Jet Age was happening, which was a period in history that saw the rise of aircrafts powered by turbine engines.
 As such, large airline companies experienced booms in their business.

-Despite international success for Pan Am, the show was cancelled after its first season.
+Despite the international success of Pan Am, the show was canceled after its first season.